Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-new-code.md

 When we submit the prompt, we are likely to receive a response similar to the following:

 ![VS Code showing the Copilot inline chat with the prompt above entered and a function suggestion below](assets/copilot-in-projects/book-from-dict-initial-suggestion.png)
-*Fig. Our prompt entered in the Copilot inline chat with a suggestion for the `from_dict` function from Copilot in a temporary window below*
+*Fig. Our prompt entered in the Copilot inline chat with a suggestion for the `from_dict` function from Copilot in a temporary window below ([Full size image](assets/copilot-in-projects/book-from-dict-initial-suggestion.png))*

 The suggestion is succinct and will create a new class instance for us from a dictionary, but is this what we actually want?
 What happens if the dictionary is missing `title` or `description` keys?
 Does this take advantage of the `autoincrement` feature of SQLAlchemy that we're using for the `id`?